Spring has officially sprung, which means that the carefree days of summer are just around the corner.

 People tend to use more electricity indoors during the summer, which can lead to serious problems if proper precautions aren’t taken.
 Here are some indoor electrical safety hazards and tips that everyone in your family should be mindful of:

 - Check all power cords before plugging appliances in.
 If they are frayed or appear damaged in any way, do not use them.
 If a power cord is damaged, there’s an increased risk for electrical shock or fire.

 - Make sure air conditioners are working properly.
-Not only will doing so save you money on your utility bills, but it will also prevent potential safety hazards from occurring; for example, if excessive condensation builds up on the air conditioner, shocks or even a fire could occur.
+Not only will doing so save you money on your utility bills, but it will also prevent potential safety hazards from occurring; for example, if excessive condensation builds up on the ice air ac unit, shocks or even a fire could occur.

 - Just like outside, water and electricity do not mix inside.
 Make sure that any items that require electricity are not used near water and are not used by anyone who is wet; the results could be deadly.
 If you need help, call an electrician.